 While we will do our best to accommodate families, the availability of seats together cannot be guaranteed.

 To ensure that your party is seated together, we recommend reserving seats when you book your travel, or by logging in to Manage Travel or during online or mobile check in.

 Due to FAA safety regulations, children may not be seated in an exit row, and only one lap child per row is allowed, due to the number of oxygen masks per row.
 Children seated in car seats must be placed in a window seat and may not be placed in an aisle seat, between a passenger and the aisle, or in the exit row or rows directly in front of or behind an exit row.

 Car Seats and Other Child Restraint Systems

-Because the safety of your child is important, Allegiant Air and the Federal Aviation Administration (FAA) recommend that infants and small children who weigh under 40 pounds be secured in a FAA approved car seat or harness-type device when traveling by air.
+The Federal Aviation Administration (FAA) recommends that infants and small children who weigh under 40 pounds be secured in an FAA-approved car seat or harness-type device when traveling by air.